-Looking for something interesting to do with your children this fall?
+Fall is a fabulous time of year to try some STEM activities with your kids.
 I’ve collected 16 fall science experiments that will really wow your kids.
 Get ready to have some serious fun!

 Note: If you are living in the southern hemisphere you’ll find some spring science experiments here.

 Looking for something fun and easy to do with your kids?

 If you’re a regular here you’ll know how much I love science.
 It’s such a fun way to HAVE FUN with kids.

 Fall is the perfect time of year for a few science activities.
 The leaves are changing color, fall fruit is ripening, and bears are foraging in the backyard for food.

 Yup!
 Right now they need to fatten up for their winter sleep, so they are looking for food.